VaporFi Pro 3 Review

 The small size of the Pro 3 also makes it a good device for taking out of the house.
 It slips easily into a bag and can get in most pockets without much of a squeeze.
 The portability is a great feature for a new vaper, but it’s also a potential selling-point for long-term vapers, who may be looking for something light, small and inconspicuous to use out of the house.
 Pressing the fire button five times in quick succession locks the device so it won’t fire accidentally in your pocket.

 Like most devices from VaporFi, the Pro 3 is solidly-built and dependable.
 All of the threading fits snugly and comfortably, with no problems with cross-threading during testing.
 The fire button offers a pleasant amount of resistance but remains easy-to-press, and gives a satisfying click when you do.
 Overall, while there aren’t many moving parts on the device, everything works perfectly.

-The Pro 3 is a good device for newer vapers, offering passable performance and being very easy to use.
+The VaporFi Pro 3 starter kit is a good device for newer vapers, offering passable performance and being very easy to use.
 However, the vape pen does have several limitations, particularly when it comes to flavor and battery life, as well as vapor production to a lesser degree.
 Nothing is bad, necessarily, but other devices available from VaporFi themselves and other manufacturers can offer you a lot more for your money.
-For example, VaporFi’s Rocket 3 is similarly easy to use, but also supports sub ohm vaping, has adjustable airflow, has a much bigger battery and even has temperature control.
-New vapers would be happy with the Pro 3, but we’d recommend considering other devices before you make the purchase.
+For example, VaporFi’s Rocket 3 mod is similarly easy to use, but also supports sub ohm vaping, has adjustable airflow, has a much bigger battery and even has temperature control.
+New vapers would be happy with the Pro 3 vape pen, but we’d recommend considering other devices before you make the purchase.